 Maine Avenue Fish Market

-Unassumingly tucked under an interstate overpass south of the Smithsonian Institute Castle is the Maine Avenue Fish Market, the oldest, continuously operating, open-air fish market in the United States.
-This no-frills landmark has been serving D.C. since 1805 and its smell, grit and grime is all part of its authentic appeal.
-Chesapeake Bay and Atlantic Ocean oysters, shrimp, crabs, clams and more are delivered fresh daily, and can be shucked, or steamed and seasoned on-site.
-Seating is limited, but not for long as the new District Wharf development continues to roll out its Southwest waterfront upgrades.
+Tucked under an interstate overpass south of the Smithsonian Institution Castle is the Maine Avenue Fish Market, the oldest continuously operating open-air fish market in the United States.
+This no-frills landmark has served D.C. since 1805, and its smell, grit, and grime is all part of its authentic appeal.
+Chesapeake Bay and Atlantic Ocean oysters, shrimp, crabs, clams, and more are delivered fresh daily, and can be shucked or steamed and seasoned on-site.
+Seating is limited, but not for long.
+New District Wharf development continues to roll out its Southwest waterfront upgrades.
 For a scenic seafood picnic, walk the half mile to the grounds of the Jefferson Memorial or north to the National Mall.

 By Susan Mason, AFAR Local Expert